Troy-Qasper/Zurvival-Capstone/README.md

 - **[Gun FX](https://assetstore.unity.com/packages/vfx/particles/war-fx-5669)**
 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Troy-Qasper/Zurvival-Capstone/blob/main/LICENSE) file for details

+### Currently In Development
+- Healing items spawned around the map
+- More spawners for a more expansive round difficulty variation
+- Multiplayer (sometime in the future!)
+- Procedural recoil
+- New Assets/Maps